j4mie/simplesignals/README.md

         # do something with frame
         exit()

+System call interrupt behaviour can be controlled with the `allow_interrupt` flag.
+See [the `signal` module docs](http://docs.python.org/library/signal.html#signal.siginterrupt) for details.

 ### Worker processes

 One of the primary uses of Unix signals is to implement well-behaved worker processes.
 Process management tools such as [Circus](http://circus.io) use signals to communicate with your processes.
 If you can handle signals correctly, you can take the opportunity to gracefully shut down your process and avoid half-finished jobs, etc.